The Closed Range Property and Gaffney's Inequality of the De Rham Complex in Unbounded Domains: Closed Range Results for Cuboids

-Integration over $I_{1}$, $I_{2}$ shows $\norm{u}_{\Lt(Q)}^{2}\leq c_{3}^{2}\norm{\p_{3}u}_{\Lt(Q)}^{2}$. \end{proof} Since our aim is to characterise closed range results in terms of directions of boundedness, we will also provide statements, when the range is not closed.
+Since our aim is to characterise closed range results in terms of directions of boundedness, we will also provide statements, when the range is not closed.
 The key for this line of arguments will be explicit constructions showing that a closed range inequality cannot hold.
 We will frequently use the following family of functions.
-For $n\in \mathbb{N}$ let $f_{n}\in\H^{1}(\reals)$ be given by
+For $n\in\n$ let $f_{n}\in\H^{1}(\reals)$ be given by